EthicalSource/contributor_covenant/GOVERNANCE.md

 # Decision-making

 ## Lazy consensus
-Most decisions, such as approval of minor copy edits or the addition of a translation, are made in public through comments on pull requests or issues on our Github repository.
+Most decisions, such as approval of minor copy edits or the addition of a translation, are made in public through comments on pull requests or issues on our GitHub repository.
 Decisions about such changes are presumed to pass in the absence of objections.

 ## Committee responsibilities
 In case of major changes, or conflict that contributors cannot resolve themselves, the OES's Board has the responsibility for final decision-making.